-Get the Compensation You Deserve Because Dog Bites Can Cause Much More than Cuts or Bruises
+Get the Right Compensation You Deserve from Dog Bites Cases

 Dog bite laws and owner liability statutes are strict in the state of Michigan, and for good reason: They can cause serious damage.
 Get help from a skilled dog bite lawyer or a top personal injury lawyer at Cochran, Kroll & Associates, P.C. to determine exactly how to approach fighting for fair treatment.
 In the meantime, however, it’s useful to be aware of the damage that a dog bite can cause.
 Educate yourself so you can effectively reach out for legal help at our law firm when you need it.

 Dog bites occur on a wide scale across the nation and often call for extensive medical treatment.

 This is, in part, because of the nature of dog bites.
 Bites typically inflict either a puncture, or a small hole in the flesh, or a type of injury called a laceration, which is a deep, usually jagged lesion in the flesh.
 Lacerations open up the body to many kinds of infections, bacteria, and debris.
 Punctures also expose the body to foreign matter, bacteria, and viruses.

 Dog’s teeth can carry a variety of bacteria and debris that enter the body in the instance of a dog bite.
 However, with their potential of inflicting deep and difficult-to-heal wounds, dog bites can also leave the body open to other foreign viruses and bacteria.
 These complications can wreak a lot of havoc in the body and everyday life.

 Different kinds of bites inflict various injuries and effects.
 These different kinds of wounds and biological reactions to trauma render the human body susceptible to a variety of illnesses.
 For instance, a wound that results in an abscess might be vulnerable to infections that another wound isn’t.